basicallydan/danhough.com/_posts/2018-10-19-song-of-ur-comment.markdown

 This one took just under an hour.
 By the time I was almost done, it sounded very sweet and sensitive.
 But, because I'm a 30-year-old child I couldn't help but put some silly backing vocals like "Don't be weird to the strangers" to make it a little comical.

-You might notice after listening to some of these that the recording quality varies pretty wildly between the different songs.
-This is due to a few factors.
-One: my microphone has an analogue dial for pickup volume, which I change a lot because of different sources.
-Rarely consistent.
-Two: depending on the time of day, I might be doing this loudly or quietly.
-Quietly, of course, if I'm trying not to disturb my neighbours.

 Sometimes, I'll reply to a thread which isn't getting a lot of attention despite being (in my opinion) really interesting.
 Here's one of my favourites, sadly not heard quite as much as the others.

 ### Irritating Guys